-Applicants applying for a producer license must pass both the required exam and pre-licensing exam.
+Applicants applying for an insurance producer license must pass both the required exam and pre-licensing exam.

-If applying for the license type surplus lines producer class, then applicant must hold an active producer license with equivalent property and casualty qualification in Illinois.
+If applying for the license type Surplus Lines Producer class, then applicant must hold an active insurance producer license with equivalent property and casualty qualification in Illinois.

 - Are exempt from pre-licensing and exams.

-- A producer is only allowed to obtain one (1) temporary producer license per lifetime.
+- an insurance producer is only allowed to obtain one (1) Temporary Producer license per lifetime.

-Note for limited lines producer license: If the license is in inactive or cancelled status on (PDB), the Producer will then have to reapply for the license class again so that the company can submit an appointment.
+Note for Limited Lines Producer license: If the license is in inactive or cancelled status on (PDB), the insurance producer will then have to reapply for the license class again so that the company can submit an appointment.

 If applicant responds "yes" to one of the background questions please submit supporting documents electronically via NIPR's Attachments Warehouse.The documents may also be submitted to the state via mail, email, or fax.
 Paper applications can take six to ten weeks to process.